wojteksurowka/erlguten/readme.md

 `kd_test1`

 It produces a 1 page PDF.
 It is a commercial bill in Swedish for a recording, I think.
 It does a good job of including a graphic to show the vendor's logo.
 It looks interesting.

-## A Mininal PDF Construction

-The following code is the minimum you need to create a one page PDF with calls to the pdf module.

-`PDF = eg_pdf:new(),`

-    To create a pdf into which to put content

-`eg_pdf:set_pagesize(PDF,a4),`

-    To set the page size of the PDF.
-Other choices are letter, legal, and lots of A and B  formats

-`eg_pdf:set_page(PDF,1),`

-    To set the page you are working on

-`eg_pdf:set_font(PDF, "Victorias-Secret", 40),`

-   To set the font to use until told different

-`eg_pdf_lib:moveAndShow(PDF, 50, 700, "Hello Joe from Gutenburg"),`

-    To move to position (50,700) and place the "Hello Joe from Gutenberg" content

-`Serialised = eg_pdf:export(PDF),`

-    To create all the content of the pdf as a string in the term Serialised

-`file:write_file("../test/eg_test6.pdf",[Serialised]),`

-    To output the pdf content into a finished PDF file

-`eg_pdf:delete(PDF).`

-    To delete the PDF object and the PDF process.

-## Using Erlang in typography applications

-### Introduction

-ErlGuten.  is  a system  for  hiqh quality  typesetting, ErlGuten  is  free software.
-ErlGuten  aims  to produce  typographic quality PDF directly from XML or from a program.

-The aim of ErlGuten is to produce high quality PDF from a layout language  or from  a program.
-The ErlGuten  distribution  includes a programming  API, so  that Erlang  programs can  produce PDF  -  and a typesetting system for typesetting documents written in XML.

-The  name  ErlGuten  is chosen  because  the program  is written  in  Erlang  -  the  Guten part  is  a  reference  to Gutenberg the father of printing.

-ErlGuten is a  system for high quality typesetting,  so we take a great  deal  of   care  when  formatting  text,  a   large  number  of optimizations are  performed which improve the quality  of the printed text.
-Many of these optimizations are usually only found in expensive professional type-setting programs.
-We believe that WYSIWYG programs have  destroyed the fine  art of  typesetting -  ErlGuten is  a modest attempt to improve the situation.

-We have  chosen XML as the  input language for  it's wide appeal.
-XML provides only a thin abstraction layer over the typesetting system
-- so the adventurous  can use the programming interface  to ErlGuten - to directly  produce typographic quality PDF in  real-time.
-We expect this facility  to be  useful for the  dynamic generation  of documents from web-servers.

-In  ErlGuten  we  take  the   view  that  the  highest  level  of abstraction  is  the layout  of  a  document  - we  are  very concerned  that the user  can specify  the exact  position of text on  the printed  page.
-At  the next level  of abstraction  we are concerned with the typefaces that are used to format different regions of the document.

-ErlGuten  is designed  for the  production of  large  and complex documents with  complex layout requirements,  like newspapers or  books.
-In  ErlGuten  layout,   content,  and  document management  are  considered separate  issues.
-Layout is  template based -  Content is  assumed to  be stored as  a large  number of documents in  a file  system or data  base, document  management is considered  as  a mapping  operation  which  takes  documents in  the content  data base  and  maps  them onto  templates  to produce  hight quality output.

-This  is normal text,  set 30  picas wide  in 12/14  Times Roman.
-Many   different   typefaces  can   be   used   within  a   paragraph.
-Emphasized text is set in Times-Italic.
-Hyphenation uses the TeX hyphenation algorithm.
-Any of  the 35 built-in PDF typefaces with the  same  point  size  can  be  mixed with  a  paragraph.
-The  term {person,"Joe"} is  an Erlang term which  has been typeset in 12  point courier.
-The  paragraph justification algorithm does  proper  kerning  so,  for  example, the  word  AWAY  is correctly kerned!  - line breaks  within a paragraph are selected by a sophisticated global optimization technique.